 Synopsis

-The novel opens with a young Johnny Smith falling and hitting his head on the ice while skating, which causes him to see a future accident (a man gets his face burned with battery acid after jumping his car).
+The novel opens with a young Johnny Smith falling and hitting his head on the ice while skating.
+This accident causes him to see a future accident.
+In his vision, a man gets his face burned with battery acid after jumping his car.
+This comes to fruition, though nobody thinks twice.

-Meanwhile, somewhere else in the US, the bible salesmen Greg Stillson thinks about his future (and dreams of power), and then after a bout of annoyance with a barking dog, he savagely beats it to death while getting ready to drop off another Bible.
+Meanwhile, somewhere else in the US, bible salesmen Greg Stillson thinks about his future (and dreams of power).
+Then after a bout of annoyance with a barking dog, he savagely beats it to death.
 It is a rough scene:

 “Sometimes he wondered if he was going crazy.
 Like now.
 He had meant to give the dog a burst from the ammonia Flit gun, drive it back into the barn so he could leave his business card in the crack of the screen door.